yverdon/geocity/docs/OAuth2_access_api.md

 ## Access to the ressource with the token

-- User curl with access token to get access to the resource (remplace "^" with "\" on linux)
+- User curl with access token to get access to the resource

 ```bash
     curl ^